kineticstoolkit/kineticstoolkit_doc/html/_sources/getting_started_configuring_spyder.md

 ## Mandatory: Interactive Matplotlib figures

-To pan and zoom plots, or to use Kinetics Toolkit's interactive functions (e.g., editing events, visualizing 3d points), you must use an interactive frontend for Matplotlib.
-To configure Spyder for interactive graphics, follow these steps, as shown in {numref}`fig_spyder_qt5`.
+To pan and zoom plots, or to use Kinetics Toolkit's interactive functions (e.g., editing events, visualizing 3D points), you must use an interactive frontend for Matplotlib.
+Follow these steps to configure Spyder for interactive graphics, as shown in {numref}`fig_spyder_qt5`.

 - Go to the Spyder's preferences
 - to the **IPython console** item